 Next to that, I also had an early interest in the technology of photography.
 I guess I was born with an engineering interest, so camera systems with interchangeable lenses and filters have always had a natural attraction to me.
 Of course, in my early teens I did not have the financial resources to purchase an SLR (Single-Lens Reflex) camera and lenses.

 I also distinctly remember how it was to take photos with the Agfa Isopan camera, then take the rolls of exposed film to the local photoshop to have them developed.
 With ample anticipation I would then pick up the developed photos a few days later.
 More often than not, this anticipation was converted into utter disappointment and delusion.
 Photos were not sharp.
 The lighting was off.
 No concept of composition to speak off.
 Et cetera.
 Was it my lack of skills?
 Well you have to start somewhere.
 Was it the fault of the ageing (hand-me-down) camera?
-Might have been.
+It might have been.

 In my late teens, I had more pocket money.
 As a good kid, I was delivering newspapers to earn some extra money.
 In these years, I tried Super 8 filming.
 My father and brother were both into Super 8 filming.
 In my case, it soon led to another delusion.
 Both in terms of the consumption of (editing) time and financial resources.